Phyllis Richman: Personal life

 The second of four children, Richman was born to Helen and Abraham Chasanow.
 Her father was a part-time lawyer and a civil servant.
-After being fired from his US Navy job as a security risk, Chasanow brought suit; the case eventually won an apology from the Navy and a change in government regulations.
-It also led to the movie Three Brave Men (with Ernest Borgnine playing the role of the Chasanow-like character) and to a Pulitzer Prize-winning article in the Washington Daily News by Anthony Lewis.
+After being fired from his US Navy job for being a security risk, Chasanow brought suit; the case eventually secured an apology from the Navy and changes in government regulations.
+It also led to the movie Three Brave Men (with Ernest Borgnine playing the Chasanow-like character) and to a Pulitzer Prize-winning article in the Washington Daily News by Anthony Lewis.
 Helen Chasanow worked as a real-estate agent.
 When Richman was very young, the family moved to the cooperative town of Greenbelt, Maryland, where she grew up in a progressive environment.

 Richman enrolled at Brandeis University, from which she graduated with honors in 1961.
 That same year, she intended to apply for graduate work at Harvard University, but received a letter from a professor in the Department of City and Regional Planning who doubted that she would be able to combine academic work with "responsibilities to [her] husband and a possible future family".
 Instead, Richman did graduate work in urban planning at the University of Pennsylvania, and later in sociology at Purdue University.

 Following her junior year of college, she married Alvin Richman, who went on to teach political science at Purdue before specializing in public opinion polling for the United States Information Agency and the State Department.
 They had three children — Joe, the producer of Radio Diaries on NPR; Matt, an audio engineer; and Libby, a TV producer — before they divorced in 1985.
 Richman has six grandkids named Mayim, Kirk, Adi, Zeke, Ivy, and Asa.
-Richman was married to Bob Burton, a retired statistician at the US Department of Education, before his death is 2020.
-She lived in Takoma Park, Maryland, before moving to a retirement home in Washington D.C..
+Richman was married to Bob Burton, a retired statistician at the US Department of Education, before he died in 2020.
+She lived in Takoma Park, Maryland before moving to a retirement home in Washington, D.C.
 In 2009, Richman was diagnosed with Parkinson's disease, but continues to contribute freelance articles to various publications.